+Support for Proposal 4C

 An implementer focused on the small business market offered this “hybrid” proposal, which pairs Proposal 4A with higher energy thresholds calculated based on incentives limits (as a way to gauge portfolio risk) and comparable to national and state definitions of small business.
 The implementer offered the following benefits of Proposal 4C:

 Proposal 4C sets the energy thresholds based on expected size and value of projects for small business customers.
 The 500,000 kWh/year threshold limits the simplified small-business POE pathway to a $3,200 maximum possible incentive for a project that saves 8% of the customer’s annual energy consumption.
 Conversely, the 40,000 kWh/year threshold in Proposal 4A limits the simplified small-business POE pathway to a $256 maximum possible incentive for a project that saves 8% of the customer’s annual energy consumption.